byu-cxi/PID-Beam-Stabilization/README.md

 Setting up the proper conda environment is tricky, so I wrote notes in `Conda Environment Creation.txt`, although I have not tested the sequence on another machine. `Minimal test motor.py` and `minimal test camera.py` can be used to check if the environment is set up correctly.
 There is also an `environment backup.yml` file, if the txt file doesn't work completly.

 This code is designed for two cameras and two motorized mirrors (meaning four motors), which allows it to correct both Position and Poynting error.
 It assumes that error in the X direction can be corrected with limited impact on the Y error, and vise versa.
+For details on the math behind this, and how to use pixel shifts to determine how far to move the motors, see the `Laser Stabilization Math Writeup.pdf` document.

 Getting started:
 - Follow instructions for the physical setup by watching the video (Box.byu.edu  "/HHGsetup/PID Beam Stabilization documentation video.mp4", or in Hyrum Taylor's personal folder, main directory in the lab box folder).